verdaccio/website/README.md

  In order to run the website on Docker, use the following commands (run commands from the outer **/website** folder):

-`docker build -t verdaccio-docs:4.0.1 . `- building the verdaccio documentation site image `docker run -p <host-port>:3000 verdaccio-docs:4.0.1 `- starting the container, listening on **<host-port>** for your choice.
+`docker build -t verdaccio-docs:4.0.1 . `- building the Verdaccio documentation site image `docker run -p <host-port>:3000 verdaccio-docs:4.0.1 `- starting the container, listening on **<host-port>** for your choice.

 Saving the image for later offline usage is available by building the container and then using `docker save verdaccio-docs:4.0.1 > <tar-name>.tar` and loading it afterwards with `docker load < <tar-name>.tar `.